acotterson/WatchesCo/README.md

 ![main screen top](./images/screenshot1.png)

-more screenshots at the bottom.
+More screenshots at the bottom.

 Deployed Site on Heroku [here](https://watchesco.herokuapp.com/)